translate/pootle/docs/server/installation.rst

   (env) $ pip install pootle

-This will fetch and install the minimum set of required dependecies as well.
+This will fetch and install the minimum set of required dependencies as well.

 .. note::